 Asbestos Exposure

 Nearly 250,000 people are killed worldwide from asbestos-related illnesses every year.
-Asbestos exposure can occur from using certain materials and tools in the workplace, and in homes and schools that were built with asbestos-laden products.
-Individuals exposed to this harmful mineral are at risk of developing asbestos-related illnesses.
-These include lung cancer and mesothelioma, which can take decades to develop and for symptoms to appear.
+Asbestos exposure can occur from using certain materials and tools in the workplace, homes, and schools built with asbestos-laden products.
+Individuals exposed to this harmful mineral are at risk of developing asbestos-related illnesses, including lung cancer and mesothelioma, which can take decades to develop and for symptoms to appear.
+If you or a loved one has developed an asbestos-related illness, our attorneys can help you get the compensation you deserve.

 Legally Reviewed By: Sam E. Taylor